• Skip to primary navigation

 Easy to medium.
 Both trails are a natural path so you will be walking on dirt, rocks, tree branches and rocks.
 It does have a slight elevation climb and there are some steps you need to walk up.
 When it rains, it can get very muddy so wear closed toed, preferably waterproof hiking shoes.

 Both trails are very short though.
-The first one is 2.2 kilometers and the second is not even 1 kilometer (~1.3 miles and less than half a mile).
+The first one is 2.2 kilometers (1.4 miles).
+The second trail is barely one kilometer or less than half a mile.
+However, you should have good walking shoes, comfortable walking clothes, a hat, sunscreen and plenty of insect repellent!

-The hanging bridges guided walk takes around 2 hours and the sloth walk is around 1-2 hours (you can go a bit faster or slower depending on how many animals there are).
+The hanging bridges guided walk takes around 2 hours.
+The sloth walk is around 1-2 hours (you can go a bit faster or slower depending on how many animals there are).

 Guanacaste Rainforest Sloth Tour Video